FrankwaP/mixxx-utils/README.md

 After installing the requirements, please run `pre-commit install` to prepare the differents "hooks" that will be executed when you commit stuff.
 **Watch out** as one hooks enforces to not commit on the `main` branch so start by create a branch to work in it!

-## Configuration

-The different tools get their configuration from a toml file that is specified through the MIXXX_UTILS_CONFIG environment variable or will default to a file named `config.toml` in the current directory.
-See the provided `example.config.toml` for details.
+## Downloading the tools for the average user

+Since you probably do not have Git installed and do not want to mess with it… you can directly [download a zip of the repository](https://github.com/FrankwaP/mixxx-utils/archive/refs/heads/main.zip) and unzip it where you want.

+Note that you'll have to do this each time a modification is made.
+That would be an advantage of using Git: you'd first `git clone` then a simple `git pull` will automatically update the content of the repository.

 ## Python tools

+Please read the [README](python_tools/README.md) for more details.

 `cue_to_tracklist.py` is a Python tool to generate the tracklist corresponding to the cue file automatically generated when recording a mix on Mixxx, so you can add it in the description of the Soundcloud/Youtube/… page.